 - Minimize re-injury.

 However, we strongly suggest that one should discuss his/her knee injury after a thorough examination with a physiotherapist or knee surgeon.

 Most MCL injuries resolve well with conservative management, however, in grade III injury and if other structures are also involved surgery is considered.

-There are few risk factors with every surgery and the ones associated with this includes infection, persistent instability and pain, stiffness.
+There are few risk factors with every surgery and the ones associated with this include infection, persistent instability and pain, stiffness.
 However, 90% of patients have no complications post-surgery.

 For a successful and quick recovery from knee surgery, rehabilitation is one of the most important aspects.

 The physiotherapist focuses on restoring full knee range of motion, strength, power and endurance, balance and proprioception, and agility training that is individualized to specific sports and functional needs.

 A knee strengthening, agility, and proprioceptive training program is the best way to reduce the chance of a knee ligament sprain.
 Premature return to high-risk activities such as sport may increase the chance of reoccurrence.